 David Glover, Dive Officer

 David has been training Reef Check volunteers since 2007 and worked with RCA founder, Jos Hill and SEQ Survey Coordinator, Kris Boody to help establish the Reef Check program in South East Queensland.
 He has worked at the University of the Sunshine Coast for 9 years.
 As the Techinical Officer and Dive Officer for the University, David is responsible for supporting the delivery of the Faculty's academic programs and research initiatives, providing technical services and support in teaching laboratories and boating/diving fieldwork and supervising all diving operations within USC as Diving Officer.
 David is also currently enrolled in a marine-based PhD titled: "Biophysical change in freshwater streams and climate change".
 His diverse experience in marine surveys, coral recruitment studies of natural and artificial reefs allow him to provide excellent guidance on safe and scientifically valid procedures for Reef Check.

 Jody Kreuger, Dive Officer

 Jody is a PADI, DAN & SSI Dive Instructor with Commercial Scientific Diving experience.
-He holds a degree in Ecology and Environmental Science from the Queensland University of Technology, and presently works as an Environmental Consultant in Brisbane.
+He holds a degree in Ecology and Environmental Science from the Queensland University of Technology, and presently works as a Boating and Diving Officer in Brisbane.
 Jody's work experience has included a wide range of marine research and conservation activities including whale, dolphin, dugong & shark monitoring projects in Qld and NT, reef fish surveys on the GBR, coral and seagrass monitoring projects within the GBR and sea water and marine sediment monitoring in the Arabian Gulf.

 Jody spent over a decade supervising diving & boating activities and was the diving officer for the School of Marine Biology whilst employed at James Cook University, Townsville.
 It was here the Jody first became involved in ReefCheck Australia as a volunteer diver, carrying out surveys along the GBR.
 Jody moved to Brisbane in 2010 and became involved in the training of Scientific Divers at the University of Queensland and continued his involvement with RCA, carrying out surveys within the SEQ region.
 Jody is passionate about marine conservation and has a particular interest in coastal development and its impact on marine ecosystems.